venkatpx/dcos-docs/1.9/administration/installing/deploying-a-local-dcos-universe.md

 30. Close the SSH session by typing `exit` or open a new terminal prompt tab.
 Repeat steps 28 and 29 on each agent node.

-31. To verify your success, log into the DC/OS web interface and open the **Packages** > **Packages** tab.
+31. To verify your success, log into the DC/OS web interface and open the **Universe** > **Packages** tab.
 You should see a list of selected packages.
 Go ahead and try to install one of the packages.